 - Chain 1.
 (This is the turning chain for single crochet.)

-- Insert hook into center of the ring.
-This makes this method super easy, as you don’t have to insert the hook into each separate stitch.
+- Insert the hook into the center of the ring and do 6 single crochet.
+(This makes this method super easy, as you don’t have to insert the hook into each separate stitch.)

 - To finish, slip stitch into the first single crochet you worked.